ivnsch/SwiftCharts/README.md

 ##### 2. View generators:

 View based layers will use a generator function to generate chart point views.
-This function received the complete state of each chartpoint (model data, screen location) and produces an UIView, allowing any type of customization.
+This function receives the complete state of each chartpoint (model data, screen location) and produces an UIView, allowing any type of customization.

 ##### Hello world: